schemetrica/automating-data-delivery-odk-central/README.md

 is particularly useful when data needs to be shared by a group of organizations.
 It is used by a significant number of national and local governments, research institutions, and other organizations, e.g.
-Nigeria\'s [GRID3](http://grid3.org/) data portal and the
+Nigeria\'s [GRID3](http://grid3.org/) data portal, the
 [Humanitarian Data Exchange](https://data.humdata.org/)
-(HDX), and [many
+(HDX) and [many
 others](https://ckan.org/about/instances/).

 Once data has been published, site visitors can use its search features to browse and download the data they need.
-They can preview it using maps, graphs and data views.
-CKAN stores metadata about *datasets* and *resources*, and offers a powerful API that allows third-party applications and services to interact with it.
+They can preview it using grid views, maps and graphs.
+CKAN stores metadata about *datasets* and *resources* and offers a powerful API that allows third-party applications and services to interact with it.

 Like Kettle, CKAN is open source software with an active developer